dkovacs24/ReviOS_faq/docs/related.md

 ## What is the difference between the versions?

 As of this moment (2022-09-24), there are only 2 versions of ReviOS that are supported: `10 22.09` and `11 22.09`.
-No other versions are supported.
+No other versions or builds are supported.

 === "ReviOS 10 22.09"